Updated 15 June 2026

 State Your Resignation Clearly

 Open with something direct: "I have decided to resign from my position.
 My last day will be [date]."
 Do not bury the lead.
-Research from Harvard Business Review shows that indirect or apologetic openings create confusion and make the conversation 3 times longer.
+Indirect or apologetic openings create confusion and drag the conversation out.

 Express Genuine Gratitude